-The governmental body will try to complete the request as soon as possible with notification if the request will require more than 10 business days to complete.
-The governmental body may collect a fee as prescribed by law or regulation for the requested documents.
-If a fee is not prescribed by law or regulation, the fee shall be the actual cost of duplicating the record(s).
+DFPS will try to complete your request as soon as possible but will notify you if it will take more than 10 business days.
+DFPS may collect a fee for documents as prescribed by law or regulation.
+If a fee is not prescribed by law or regulation, the fee will be the actual cost of duplicating the record(s).

 You have the right to:

 - Prompt access to information that is not confidential or otherwise protected.

 - Receive equal treatment, including accommodation in keeping with the Americans with Disabilities Act (ADA) requirements.